FriquetLuca/lazy-toolbox/README.md

 A lazy socket implementation to handle websocket.
 All the logic lies inside three folders that you can choose.
-Functions are gonna be executed depending on the packet name given by a `LazyClient`.
+Functions are gonna be executed depending on the packet name given by a `LazyClientSocket`.

 Example: